negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 deep mapping is a praxis of interference with hegemonic forms of engaging & representing place, producing geographic knowledge, and rendering spatial research public.
 ```

-"How we do, think about, think-with our research practices—be they written, spoken, or danced—matters" (Loveless 2019, 70).
-That is what this project is about.
-Not a map, counter-cartography, or operationalization of practice to method.
-About conveying knowledge generated through practice and of practice without operationalizing practice itself.
+"How we do, think about, think-with our research practices—be they written, spoken, or danced—matters" (Loveless 2019, 70). **This is what my thesis is about.** Not a map, counter-cartography, or operationalization of practice to method.
+About conveying knowledge generated through practice and of practice without operationalizing practice itself. *Elaborate and give dedication/what i am dedicated to doing*

-*Dedication*

 ## References
 - Biggs, Iain.
 “Deep Mapping as an ‘Essaying’ of Place,” 2010. http://www.iainbiggs.co.uk/text-deep-mapping-as-an-essaying-of-place/.